maleck13/upgrades/README.md

 Very basic look at integrating OPA with Go and also attempts at defining polices

-TODO
+Remaining TODO

 - look at adding custom functions
-- look at integrating with OPA as external server
-- flesh out some more polices
+- flesh out some more advanced polices

 This is a toy project to investigate leveraging OPA as a policy engine for driving upgrade decisions.